How to write a position description main

 How to write a position description

-This is where a position description comes in.
-A position description is arguably the most under-utilised part of the recruitment process, but it’s one of the most crucial as it is used by yourself, your recruiter and applicants to understand what is required to be successful in the role.
-So, how do you write one?
+The position description and person specification are arguably the most under-appreciated elements of the recruitment process for busy business owners or hiring managers, but they’re one of the most important aspects as it is used by yourself, your recruiter and applicants to understand what is required to be successful in the role and a great one can engage with more prospective employees.

-Overview of the job
+2. Overview of the job

 - Do you need a specialist in one particular area or someone who has varied skills in several areas?